-To realize the objectives, the study focused on investigating and analyzing how water resources are managed in the Athi river catchment.
+The study focused on management of the water resources information in Kenya.
+First was to investigate and analyze how water resources are managed in the country.
 This involved identifying the various stake holders and their responsibilities in the process.
 One of the major players in the water resources management was found to be the Water Resources Management Authority (WRMA) whose primary role is monitoring and assessment of water resources.

 The organization was found to be facing major challenges in managing water resources information.
 The research then focused on addressing these problems by developing a web based water resources management information system.
-The system was developed using various open source technologies and geospatial softwares.
+The system was developed using various open source technologies and by use of geospatial softwares.